 Associate in Applied Science (AAS): Criminal Justice Degree Overview

-An Associate of Applied Science (AAS) degree program in criminal justice should teach students about the basics of the U.S. government, the legal system and law enforcement.
-After earning the degree, students should be able to acquire entry-level positions in criminal justice agencies, local police departments or related organizations.
-Some criminal justice associate's degree programs are incorporated with police academies or require students to complete internships.
+An Associate of Applied Science (AAS) degree program in criminal justice teaches students about the basics of the U.S. government, the legal system and law enforcement.
+These programs typically consist of 60 credit hours and take two years to complete.
+In some programs, students can select a concentration such as law enforcement, private security or corrections.
+In addition to lecture-based courses, police academies or internships may be incorporated into these programs.
+Graduates should qualify for entry-level positions in criminal justice agencies, local police departments or related organizations.

 Criminal justice students take various social sciences classes, in addition to courses that teach government and law fundamentals.
-Some criminal justice associate's degree programs allow students to select a concentration such as law enforcement, private security or corrections, which allows students to tailor their courses to their specific career goals.
 Practical training such as investigating mock crime scenes or completing internships can be combined with classroom lectures.
 Typical courses include:

 - Forensic science